alex-lansing/DH199-UX-Project/README.md

 ## Usability Test

 Results from the Heuristic Evaluation demonstrated that design changes are needed to improve user navigation.
+Urgent edits appear to be needed in the menu design and functionality.
+These findings served as guidance for our usability test tasks.
+From the usability test, we hope to identify pain points as real users navigate through the site.
+The tasks will help evaluate how easily users can utilize the website to engage and connect with La Historia Museum.

 ### Methods